calebpitts/PolarityBot/README.md

 A CSV file with all the scores and comments will be saved in a CSV file named ```polarity_[VIDEO ID].csv```.
 You can manipulate those statistics however you like.

 Enjoy!
-Let me know if you find any bugs, want to contribute or just talk.
+Let me know if you find any bugs or had trouble running the script.